refreshav/www/content/person/ulrike-bahr-gedalia.md

 Ulrike is an elected member of the International Women’s Forum & sits on Industry Advisory Boards with Dalhousie University & the Saint Mary's University Sobey School of Business.

 Ulrike is married and has two children.
 She moved with her family from Israel to Nova Scotia in 2002.

+Ulrike's profile picture was created by a computer inspired by the painting _Green Town_ by Friedensreich Hundertwasser.
+The banner image is of [a house designed by Hundertwasser](https://commons.wikimedia.org/w/index.php?curid=50628).